Information, deficiency, symptoms, treatment

 The American Institute of Stress (AIS), founded by the famous Canadian stress researcher Hans Selye, MD, estimates that 75 to 90 percent of all visits to general practitioners are due to stress related problems.

 The side effect of panic attacks is that they open the door to polypragmasia (using several medications).
-Doctors don't really know what panic attacks are or what causes them, but they do know about anti-anxiety drugs.
+Doctors do not really know what panic attacks are or what causes them, but they do know about anti-anxiety drugs.

 Most people who experience a panic attack are immediately treated with anxiety medication.
 If these drugs do not work, more will be added.
 These drugs include other serotonin reuptake inhibitors (SSRIs), antidepressants and even antipsychotics.